 Wireframe

-I began with wireframing to outline the complete quoting flow and pinpoint where users encountered issues or abandoned the process, particularly on mobile devices.
-At this stage, the emphasis was on information hierarchy, sequencing, and decision points.
+Started with full quoting flow wireframes to pinpoint where users hit issues on mobile, with emphasis on information hierarchy, sequencing, and decision points.

 Low-fidelity Prototyping